Kiwari-Labs/kiwari-labs-contracts-sdk/README.md

 ## Overview

-service contract is a smart contract that implementing factory pattern for creating a new asset on DLT-based Loyalty Platform.
+`monorepo-service-contracts` contain a smart contract that implementing factory pattern for creating a agreement, campaign and token on DLT-based Loyalty Platform.

 ## Prerequisite